-If you or someone you know was hurt on the waters around Florida due to the carelessness of another person or entity, you should seek the assistance of a dedicated injury attorney at Lusk, Drasites, & Tolisano.
+If you or someone you know was hurt on the waters around Florida due to the carelessness of another person or entity, you should seek the assistance of a dedicated boating accident attorney at Lusk, Drasites, & Tolisano.

 Every water vessel operator has a legal responsibility to operate the boat safely.
 When such an operator is negligent, that party may be held liable for any resulting harm.
-A negligence lawsuit is typically how victims of boating accidents seek compensation.
+A negligence lawsuit is typically how victims of boat accidents seek compensation.
 Negligence consists of the failure to use reasonable care when operating a boat.

-The damages that a victim can potentially recover in a boating accident case may take both economic and non-economic forms.
-An injured individual may be able to obtain reimbursement for objective costs like medical expenses, lost income and benefits, and the costs of future treatment, while subjective forms of harm like pain and suffering or emotional distress also may be compensable.
+The damages that a victim can potentially recover in a boat accident case may take both economic and non-economic forms.
+An injured individual may be able to obtain reimbursement for objective costs like medical expenses, lost income and benefits, and the costs of future treatment.
+Subjective forms of harm like pain and suffering or emotional distress also may be compensable.

 If a boat accident resulted in a tragic loss of life, the family of the victim may be able to bring a wrongful death claim.
 Distinctive types of damages are often available in these cases.

 Statute of Limitations for Boat Accidents

 In the state of Florida, the statute of limitations for suing a negligent boat operator is 4 years from the date of the accident.
 Under maritime law, however, legal action must be taken within 3 years from when the victim was harmed.
 It is also important to file the lawsuit in the correct court within the applicable statute of limitations or your right to compensation may be barred.

 People who were involved in a boat accident may be able to seek compensation for their injuries if another party was at least partly responsible.
 At Lusk, Drasites, & Tolisano, our boating accident lawyers have assisted victims near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with a Florida boating accident attorney, call us toll free at (800) 283-7442.